 Lastly, GPS allows us to geotag photos and videos.
-This means that I can easily keep track of where and when I took a photo, which is especially useful when I’m traveling or documenting an event.
+This means I can easily track where and when I took a photo, which is especially useful when traveling or documenting an event.

 All in all, GPS has many advantages that make our lives easier and more convenient.

 As much as I love GPS, there are also some disadvantages.
 One of the main drawbacks is that we can become overly dependent on it.
 When we rely on GPS for navigation, we may not develop our sense of direction or pay attention to our surroundings.
 This can be a problem if we ever find ourselves in a situation where GPS isn’t available or accurate.